lucfreelance/cali-vip-tours/content/en/_index.md

 {{< figure src="/images/tour_cali-vip-tours-2.jpg" title="Cali VIP Tours" >}}

 We're not just tour guides; we're storytellers and culture enthusiasts.
 Our tours immerse you in the beauty, flavors, and rhythms of Cali.
-Whether you're a salsa aficionado, a foodie, or an explorer, we have the perfect experience for you.
+Whether you're a Salsa lover, a foodie, or an explorer, we have the perfect experience for you.

 {{< whatsapp url="https://wa.me/573175006706?text=Hello%20/%20Hola%20" >}}Contact us{{< /whatsapp >}}
 {{< whatsapp url="https://wa.me/573175006706?text=Hello%20/%20Hola%20" >}}Book with us{{< /whatsapp >}}